Borghese-Gladiator/discord-word-wolf-bot/README.md

 # word-wolf-bot
-Discord bot to play Word Wolf with friends on a server
+Python Discord bot to play Word Wolf with friends on a server - deployed to Heroku here https://discord-word-wolf-bot.herokuapp.com/

 ## Commands
 Setup